LyraPhase/lyraphase-ansible-playbooks/docs/iPhone_Remote_in-the-Field_Network.md

 #### Step 3 – Configure Edison

-1. Open a web browser and go to <http://edison.local>. \***note - if you have already changed the name and password of you Edison, then replace "`edison`" in the URL with the name you have chosen.**
+1. Open a web browser and go to <http://edison.local>. \***note - if you have already changed the name and password of your Edison, then replace "`edison`" in the URL with the name you have chosen.**

    ![Image of Google Chrome Web Browser: Page opened is "edison.local".
 Edison One-time Setup page is shown.](https://web.archive.org/web/20141213055724im_/https://communities.intel.com/servlet/JiveServlet/downloadImage/102-23137-8-238750/1560-900/Screen+Shot+2014-09-06+at+8.18.45+PM.png)